 Desperate for help, Miraline's family brought her to three different hospitals.
 Each one turned her away because they did not have the staff or supplies to treat her extensive injuries.

-Finally, Mirlaine's family was able to get her to Hospital Bernard Mevs in Port-au-Prince, where she recieved two emergency neurosurgies.
-But for the extensive rehabilitative care she needed to rebuild her life, there was only one place in Haiti Mirlaine could turn: St. Boniface Hospital.
+Finally, Mirlaine's family was able to get her to Hospital Bernard Mevs in Port-au-Prince, where she received two emergency neurosurgeries.
+But for the extensive rehabilitative care she needed to rebuild her life, there was only one place in Haiti Mirlaine could turn St. Boniface Hospital.